Maryem01/Maryem01/README.md

 ## 🔍 What I’m Exploring
 - ⚛️ Advanced React Patterns & Server Components
-- ☁️ Serverless architecture (Firebase, Vercel, Next.js)
+- ☁️ Serverless architecture (Firebase,Next.js)
 - 🎥 Motion design with Framer Motion + Tailwind CSS
 - 📱 Smooth mobile UX with Lottie animations & gestures

 ---

 ## 💬 A Bit About Me
-- 🖌 I have a designer’s eye — Figma is my second IDE
+- 🖌 I have a designer’s eye
 - 📚 I read technical docs like others read fiction
 - 🌐 I care about accessibility and inclusive UX
 - 🤝 I thrive on collaboration and feedback